The Ultimate Guide to Credit Cards

 In Conclusion

-Today, credit cards are so common that it’s challenging to remember how consumers managed without them.
+Today, credit cards (and digital wallets) are so common that it’s challenging to remember how we managed without them.

 They offer levels of speed, convenience, flexibility, and security that cash can’t match.
-Money is disappearing as a result.
+Paper money and coins are disappearing as a result.

-Consult these credit card usage statistics for insights into credit cards’ impressive impact and effectiveness.
+Consult these credit card usage statistics for insights into the impressive global impact of credit cards.

 4 https://www.newyorkfed.org/microeconomics/hhdc.html